tushar-2223/BlueBird-Movies/README.md

 # BlueBird-Movies
-React movie website with search functionality, trending and upcoming movies sections, and the ability to add and remove movies to/from your favorites list.
+BlueBird-Movies is a React-based movie website that allows users to search for movies by title, sort them by genre, view trending and upcoming movies, and bookmark their favorite movies.
+The website is designed to be user-friendly and visually appealing.

 [![background](./readme/bg.png)]()